awsdocs/rosa-user-guide/doc_source/getting-started-sts-auto.md

    rosa describe cluster --cluster <cluster_name|cluster_id>
    ```
 **Note**
-If the provisioning process fails or the `State` field doesn’t change to a ready status after 40 minutes, check the troubleshooting documentation for details\.
-For more information, see [Troubleshooting installations](https://docs.openshift.com/rosa/rosa_support/rosa-troubleshooting-installations.html)\.
+If the provisioning process fails or the `State` field doesn’t change to a ready status after 40 minutes, see [Troubleshoot ROSA cluster provisioning issues](troubleshoot-rosa-cluster-provisioning.md)\.
-To contact Red Hat Support for assistance, see [Getting support for Red Hat OpenShift Service on AWS](https://docs.openshift.com/rosa/rosa_architecture/rosa-getting-support.html#rosa-getting-support)\.
+To contact AWS Support or Red Hat support for assistance, see [Support for ROSA](troubleshooting-rosa.md#rosa-support)\.

 1. Track the progress of the cluster creation by watching the OpenShift installer logs\.